-In order to support the activities aimed at reproducing the pre-heating phase of the IFMIF target system, a research campaign has been launched within the framework of the present Annual Realization Plan (Piano Annuale di Realizzazione, PAR 2014) of the ENEA-MSE Agreement by ENEA Brasimone in collaboration with the Department of Energy, Information Engineering and Mathematical Models (DEIM) of the University of Palermo to theoretically and numerically investigate the thermal behavior of the target system mock-up under transient loading conditions [5], with the aim of setting up a proper electric heaters load profile able to avoid the insurgence of thermal gradients of unacceptable entity within the mock-up structure.
+In order to support the activities aimed at reproducing the pre-heating phase of the IFMIF target system, a research campaign has been launched within the framework of the present Annual Realization Plan (Piano Annuale di Realizzazione, PAR 2015) of the ENEA-MSE Agreement by ENEA Brasimone in collaboration with the Department of Energy, Information Engineering and Mathematical Models (DEIM) of the University of Palermo to theoretically and numerically investigate the thermal behaviour of the target system mock-up under transient loading conditions [5], with the aim of setting up a proper electric heaters load profile able to increase, in a more uniformly way, the temperature of the whole system, avoiding at the same time the insurgence of thermal gradients of unacceptable entity within the mock-up structure.
 A theoretical-computational approach based on the Finite Element Method (FEM) has been followed and a qualified commercial FEM code has been adopted to perform the study.
 An iterative procedure, based on the analysis of the maximum temperature achieved within the mock-up most critical components, has been followed in order to determine the electric heaters load profile.
 These results will also be validated during the experimental activities to be conducted on the target mock-up at ENEA Brasimone laboratory, allowing a benchmark of the theoretical-numerical procedure followed.